This Dill Pickle Sauce is a perfect sauce to have on hand. It can be used in so many ways. And if you like dill pickles then you will love this sauce.

 The sauce makes a great dip for Smoked Bacon Wrapped Pickles or for fried pickles.
-The sauce is thin so when using as a dip you want to dip textured food that will hold on to the sauce.
+The sauce is thin so when using it as a dip you want to dip textured food that will hold onto the sauce.

 Another use is in potato salad.
 The pickle flavour and chopped pickles in this sauce add so much to a potato salad.

 A Mason jar is the best way to store the sauce.
 I like to use a large Mason jar, although it does not fill it all the way to the top.
 The added room at the top of the jar allows room for shaking the sauce before using it.

 The sauce needs to be refrigerated and will last up to 3 weeks in the fridge.
 (The longer the sauce sits, the more pickle flavour comes out)

 **This site contains affiliate links to products.
 I may receive a commission for purchases made through these links at no additional cost to you.**